by Carl Kruse

 The hair-raising transmission of Titanic‘s distress signal — a re-creation of it that is — can be found here: Titanic’s Morse Code and Text Transmission.

-To my chagrin the stream of dit-dahs dit dahs was mostly undecipherable, an alien staccato and I quickly admired those fleet of pulse who fluently conversed in that strange, rapid-fire, mechanical brevity of the original code, even throwing slang into their dots and dashes, referring to fellow young wireless operators as “old man” as they rapped on the telegraphic key.
+To my chagrin the stream of dit-dahs dit dahs was mostly undecipherable, an alien staccato, and I quickly came to admire those fleet of pulse who fluently conversed in that strange, rapid-fire, mechanical brevity of the original code, even throwing slang into their dots and dashes, as they referred to fellow young wireless operators as “old man” rapping on the telegraphic key.
 Subtitled Morse Code makes it easy to follow what transpires.